esheldon/ngmixer/README.md

 #### Setup the Fitter

 Similar to above, you need to have an appropriate fitter.
 The ngmix ones we have so far are in bootfit.py.
-You have some metacal fitters there already.
+There are some max-like and metacal fitters there already.
 Any new fitter has to be registered in the main package `__init__.py`.

 #### Running

 Once you have a fitter and an imageio class, you can run the code.
 You will need any configs etc. setup properly.
-Start with the MOF Y1 configs (`ngmix-y1-014.yaml` in @esheldon/ngmix-y1-configs) and make sure to set the following:
+Start with the MOF Y1 configs (`ngmix-y1-014.yaml` in `esheldon/ngmix-y1-configs`) and make sure to set the following:

 ```yaml